This article has links to products and services we love, which we may make commission from.

 Ardvreck Castle, Loch Assynt

-Within a short drive from Ullapool, you will reach the ruins of Ardvreck Castle and Calda House on the banks of Loch Assynt.
+Just a short drive from Ullapool, you will reach the ruins of Ardvreck Castle and Calda House on the banks of Loch Assynt.

-This 15th-century castle was once home to the Macleod Clan then taken over by Mackenzies who then lost the three-story Castle to the Crown.
+This 15th-century castle was once home to the Macleod Clan then taken over by Mackenzies who lost the three-story Castle to the Crown.

 Lochinver on the Route 500

-These pies come in sweet and savoury fillings, can be eaten in (£8.45 with salad/£14.35 as a main) or out (£5.35-5.55) or even posted home.
+These pies come in sweet or savoury fillings and can be eaten in, out, or posted back home.

-The NC500 trip is not cheap; expect a 1/3 mark up on food and on central belt prices.
-Check out what we spent via our NC500 budget below.
+The NC500 trip is not cheap; expect a 1/3 markup on food compared to central belt prices.

 B869 – It’s Incredible